 Support costs can be split into a number of high level categories including: Human Resources, Finance, Strategy and Corporate Affairs, Capital Planning, Design and Estimating, Insurance, Rates and Taxes.
 An overview of forecasts for each area is provided in Figure 28.
-A description of each of the areas' business support function is provided in the following sections.
+A description of each of the business support functions is provided in the following sections.